festline/festline.github.io/_pages/roadmap.md

 Deadline for each quiz is Friday, each quiz is followed by a live session on 3 Saturday mornings.
 During live session we go through quiz questions and have agile debates.

 # Kaggle Inclass Competition "DotA 2 winner prediction"
 In this [competition](https://www.kaggle.com/c/mlcourse-dota2-win-prediction) you are going to utilize all knowledge and skills acquired during the course session.
+Discussions are held on Kaggle itself, here is an [introductory thread](https://www.kaggle.com/c/mlcourse-dota2-win-prediction/discussion/109081).

 ## Rules:
  - Deadline for submissions: **2019 November 18, 20:59 CET**